pricardo03/azure-docs.es-es/articles/azure-monitor/app/asp-net-core.md

 using Microsoft.ApplicationInsights.DependencyCollector;
 using Microsoft.ApplicationInsights.Extensibility.PerfCounterCollector;

-    public void ConfigureServices(IServiceCollection services)
+public void ConfigureServices(IServiceCollection services) {
-    {
     services.AddApplicationInsightsTelemetry();

     // The following configures DependencyTrackingTelemetryModule.
     // Similarly, any other default modules can be configured. services.ConfigureTelemetryModule<DependencyTrackingTelemetryModule>((module, o) =>
             {
                 module.EnableW3CHeadersInjection = true;
             });

+    // The following removes all default counters from EventCounterCollectionModule, and adds a single one. services.ConfigureTelemetryModule<EventCounterCollectionModule>(
+            (module, o) =>
+            {
+                module.Counters.Clear();
+                module.Counters.Add(new EventCounterCollectionRequest("System.Runtime", "gen-0-size"));
+            }
+        );

     // The following removes PerformanceCollectorModule to disable perf-counter collection.
     // Similarly, any other default modules can be removed. var performanceCounterService = services.FirstOrDefault<ServiceDescriptor>(t => t.ImplementationType == typeof(PerformanceCollectorModule));
     if (performanceCounterService != null)
     {
         services.Remove(performanceCounterService);
     }
 }
 ```

 ### <a name="configuring-a-telemetry-channel"></a>Configuración de un canal de telemetría